davidCendejas712/Dev__LLTactics/README.md

 **LLTactics** is a medieval fantasy web game inspired by the autochess model.
 In it, players compete for victory by strategically buying and upgrading characters and items.
 [Video](https://youtu.be/YKqZMBXW_r0)

+This is a full-stack Java project that leverages Spring Boot, CSS, and JavaScript to create an interactive multiplayer gaming platform.
+Using socket-based communication, the application allows users to connect in real-time, play games, and experience seamless interaction between the client and server.
+The project demonstrates both back-end and front-end development skills, including real-time data handling, user interface design, and integration of modern web technologies.

 Matches are played in two alternating phases:

 - **Purchase Phase**: Players can spend stars to acquire units and items, refresh the shop, assign items to their units, or remove elements from their inventory (via double click).